welldonestudio/welldonestudio.github.io/docs/add-chain/Cosmos.md

+---
+description: How to add Cosmos-compatible networks to the WELLDONE wallet.
+keywords: [add chain, cosmos, Cosmos-compatible networks]
+---

 ## Cosmos params

 To add Cosmos-compatible networks to the WELLDONE wallet, send the following object as a factor to `params`.
 The following is the standard for the Cosmos ecosystem suggested by Keplr wallet.